Globular Cluster Messier 2

 Physical Properties

-Visually, M 2 appears as a spherical star cluster with an angular diameter of about 7 arcminutes - but stars up to a diameter of 11 arcminutes can still be seen in photographs.
+Visually, M 2 appears as a globular cluster with an angular diameter of about 7 arcminutes - but stars up to a diameter of 11 arcminutes can still be seen in photographs.
 The total integrated brightness is about 6.4 mag, the brightest stars reach about 13.1 mag, which is about three magnitudes above that of the horizontal branch in the HR diagram.

 At a distance of around 50'000 light years, the globular cluster is a good bit further away than Messier 13 in the constellation Hercules or Messier 5 in Serpentis Caput.
 The current diameter is given as about 150 light years.
 With around 100'000 members, it is one of the richer globular clusters.
 With a Shapley/Sawyer concentration class of 2, M 2 is one of the more compact star clusters.
 It is particularly impressive due to its location in a region of the sky that is relatively poor in stars.
 The brightest stars are yellow and red giants with an absolute magnitude of -3 mag.
 The total absolute brightness of M 2 is -10 mag.
 The integrated spectral class of the cluster is F0.
 The radial speed is very low at around 3 km/s.
 [4]